Is there a win-win solution for plugin owners fighting churn and their professional WordPress customers, like agencies and freelancers?

 Whiny free-riders are people (and potential customers) too

-I'd also like to stick up for the frustrations of people who just don't understand what a support license subscription is and why they should happily pay for continuous upgrades.
-Yes, they often look like and act like free riders.
-We can't expect different if we don't market and communicate effectively to them.
+I’d also like to stick up for the frustrations of people who just don’t understand what a support license subscription is and why they should happily pay for continuous upgrades.
+Yes, they often look like and act as free riders.
+We can’t expect different if we don’t market and communicate effectively with them.